-We have granted the underwriter an option, exercisable for 30 days after the date of this prospectus supplement, to purchase up to 3,150,000 additional common units at the public offering price, less underwriting discounts and commissions.
+We have granted the underwriters an option, exercisable for 30 days after the date of the underwriting agreement, to purchase up to 8,100,000 additional common units at the public offering price, less underwriting discounts and commissions.
 Any common units issued or sold under the option will be issued and sold on the same terms and conditions as the other common units that are subject to this offering.